martineckardt/ACPs/ACPs/77-reinventing-subnets/README.md

     // Restrictions:
     // - Must not be the Primary Network ID
     Subnet ids.ID `json:"subnetID"`
-    // BlockchainID where the Subnet manager lives ChainID ids.ID `json:"chainID"`
+    // BlockchainID where the Validator Manager lives ChainID ids.ID `json:"ValidatorManagerChainID"`
-    // Address of the Subnet manager
+    // Address of the Validator Manager
-    Address []byte `json:"address"`
+    Address []byte `json:"ValidatorManagerAddress"`
     // Initial pay-as-you-go validators for the Subnet Validators []SubnetValidator `json:"validators"`
     // Authorizes this conversion